What is solder paste?

 Based on material

-- Leaded solder paste: It consists of a metal alloy with lead and tin as it’s base constituents.
+- Leaded solder paste: It consists of a metal alloy with lead and tin as its base constituents.
 This solder is affected by environmental conditions.

 - RoHS (lead-free) solder paste: It is a composition of various elements such as copper, tin, silver, nickel, zinc, bismuth, and antimony.
 RoHS is environment-friendly.